 How is creativity developed?
 How is it nurtured?

-These questions led me to pursue a Masters in Creativity at the International Center for Studies in Creativity (ICSC) where I have deepened my understanding yet again of what it means to be creative.
+This led me to pursue a Masters in Creativity at the International Center for Studies in Creativity (ICSC) where I have deepened my understanding yet again of what it means to be creative.

 Over the last several years I have been engaged in this work of discovering what it means to be creative and how we can learn to be more creative.
 I am convinced that parents play a critical role in establishing creative attitudes in children right from the start – from birth.
 That is my story.